 (2) A deficiency or an ongoing pattern of deficiencies exists in the assisted living program; or

-(3) The person falsely advertises a program in violation of Regulation [.06B(2)] .05B(2) of this chapter.
+(3) The person falsely advertises a program in violation of Regulation .06B(2) of this chapter.

 B. In determining whether a civil money penalty is to be imposed, the Secretary shall consider the following factors: